A practical guide to the Freshdesk API v2

 Navigating Freshdesk API v2 rate limits

-Freshdesk puts a cap on how many API calls you can make per minute, and the limit depends on your subscription plan.
-For instance, the Growth plan gets you 200 calls per minute, while Enterprise gets you 700.
+Freshdesk uses rate limits to ensure platform stability and performance for all users.
+The limit depends on your subscription plan.
+For instance, the Growth plan allows 200 calls per minute, while Enterprise allows 700.

 PlanAPI Rate Limit (per minute)